 Further research done by the American Plywood Association and the American Would Counsel demonstrated that plate washers helped tremendously in reducing cross grain bending.
-To reduce shear wall failure this is the primary benefit.
 All shear walls, no matter how tall, try to overturn when subjected to earthquake forces.
-The taller the wall the greater the overturning and the greater tendency to cross grain bend.
+The taller the wall, the greater the overturning, and the greater tendency to cross grain bend.
 Cross grain bending will ruin a shear wall.
-Large plate washers as shown below greatly reduce this tendency, especially if the bolts are closely spaced.
+Large plate washers as shown above greatly reduce this tendency, especially if the bolts are closely spaced.

-In this photo from a test done by the American Plywood Association the shear wall was “loaded” until cross grain bending occurred.
-A research scientist with the American Plywood Association told the author of this article that as delete long as there were enough bolts (approximately 2 feet apart) with plate washers cross grain bending did not occur.
+In the photo below from a test done by the American Plywood Association, the shear wall was “loaded” until cross grain bending occurred.
+A research scientist with the American Plywood Association told the author of this article that as long as there were enough bolts (approximately 2 feet apart) with plate washers cross grain bending did not occur.